macloo/python-beginners/web_scraping/more-from-mitchell/README.md

 The Selenium documentation is not easy to use. **Use this:** [Getting started with Selenium](http://bit.ly/selenium-intro).
 You will need to install [Selenium](https://www.seleniumhq.org/) and also a driver for the web browser you want to use (Chrome is good).
 These are covered in the “Getting Started” doc.

-When you examine the test scripts (linked to gists in the “Getting Started” doc and also found in this repo), notice that after doing the `driver` stuff, this line creates an `html` variable just like we have been doing all along with BeautifulSoup:
+When you examine the test scripts (linked to gists in the “Getting Started” doc and also found in this repo), notice that after doing the `driver` stuff, this line creates an `html` variable just like we have been doing all along with our BeautifulSoup scrapers:

 ```python
 html = driver.page_source